Brit-Am Movement History

 Some Controversies that Brit-Am was Involved In.

-Our defense of Judah and the Jews also engendered a barrage of e-mails from "Identity" racist freaks but when we systematically began expunging them from our list they quietened down quickly.
+Our defense of Judah and the Jews also engendered a barrage of e-mails from "Identity" freaks.
+These attacks still continue.

-We hold that descendants of the Lost Ten Tribes are not technically obliged to keep the Torah Laws of Moses at present.
-This may be temporary.
+We hold that descendants of the Lost Ten Tribes are not obliged to keep the Torah Laws of Moses at present.
 Many object to this aspect of our beliefs.
 We do however consider growing interest in Torah and its commandments a positive phenomenon.

-We are reserved about "Ephraimites" coming to live in Israel at present and demanding equal rights in the Land alongside Judah.
+We are reserved about "Ephraimites" coming to live in Israel in our time.
 For some Ephraimites this attitude of ours has been considered somewhat disapointing.

 We are against Racism but for an awareness of Israelite uniqueness.
 Judah and "Joseph" have each in their own way been "chosen".
 This involves both blessings and obligations.